frankhecker/infoblox-public/aws/README.md

     # Detach the Internet gateway "Test IGW" from its VPC and delete it.
     delete_igw_aws.sh "Test IGW"

+    # List IDs of route tables in VPC 10.192.16.0/20.
+    list_rtb_aws.sh -v 10.192.16.0/20

+    # Create a route table "Test RTB" in the VPC my-vpc.
+    create_rtb_aws.sh my-vpc "Test RTB"

-As implied above, the scripts allow VPCs, subnets, and gateways to be identified by ID, name (i.e., the value of the "Name" tag), or address (if applicable).
-The scripts properly handle cases where the name contains spaces or the name or (if applicable) address are duplicated across multiple VPCs, subnets, or gateways.
+As implied above, the scripts allow VPCs, subnets, and other objects to be identified by ID, name (i.e., the value of the "Name" tag), or address (if applicable).
+The scripts properly handle cases where the name contains spaces or the name or (if applicable) address are duplicated across multiple VPCs, subnets, or other objects.

 There are also some test scripts to verify proper functioning of the above scripts.

 Running the scripts requires that a current version of the AWS CLI be installed (<https://aws.amazon.com/cli/>).
-At present the scripts also require that a script `~/set-aws-variables.sh` be present and set the value of the variable REGION to the desired default AWS region (e.g., "us-west-2") and the value of the variable CREATOR to the desired creator userid (e.g., "jdoe").
+The AWS credentials and default values for the AWS region and other parameters must be stored in one of the standard locations used by the AWS CLI (e.g., ~/.aws/credentials and ~/.aws/config).